Dawn of the Dead (2004 film): Plot

-After finishing a long shift as a nurse, Ana returns to her suburban neighborhood and her husband, Luis.
-Caught up in a scheduled date night, they miss an emergency news bulletin.
-The next morning, a neighborhood girl enters their bedroom and kills Luis, who immediately reanimates as a zombie and attacks Ana.
-She flees in her car, crashes, and passes out.
-Upon waking, Ana joins police sergeant Kenneth Hall, electronics salesman Michael, petty criminal Andre and his pregnant wife, Luda.
+After finishing a long shift as a nurse in the Milwaukee area, Ana Clark returns to her suburban neighborhood and her husband, Luis.
+Caught up in a scheduled date night, they miss several emergency news bulletins.
+The next morning, a zombified neighborhood girl, Vivian, enters their bedroom and kills Luis, who immediately reanimates and attacks Ana.
+She flees the chaotic neighborhood in her car, crashes, and passes out.

+Upon awakening, Ana joins police sergeant Kenneth Hall, electronics salesman Michael, petty criminal Andre and his pregnant wife Luda.
 They break into a nearby mall and are attacked by a zombified security guard, who scratches Luda.
-Three living guards — C.J., Bart, and Terry — make them surrender their weapons in exchange for refuge.
-They split into groups to secure the mall.
-On the roof, they see another survivor, Andy, who is stranded in his gun store across the zombie-infested parking lot.
+Three living guards — C.J., Bart, and Terry — force them to surrender their weapons in exchange for refuge.
+Together they secure the mall.
+On the roof, they see another survivor, Andy, stranded in his gun store across the zombie-infested parking lot.
+The group notices a military helicopter and attempts to get the pilot's attention, but to no avail.

-The next day, a delivery truck carrying more survivors enters the lot, pursued by zombies.
-C.J. and Bart wish to turn them away but are overruled and disarmed.
-The newcomers include Norma, Steve Marcus, Tucker, Monica, Glen, Frank and his daughter, Nicole.
-Another woman is too ill to walk; she is wheeled inside via wheelbarrow, only to die and reanimate.
+The next day, a delivery truck carrying survivors enters the lot, pursued by zombies.
+C.J. and Bart want to turn them away but are overruled and disarmed.
+The newcomers include Norma, Steve, Tucker, Monica, Glen, Frank and his daughter Nicole.
+Another woman is too ill to walk; she is wheeled inside, only to die and reanimate.
 After she is killed, the group determines the disease is passed by bites.
-Andre leaves to see Luda, who has kept her scratch hidden from the group.
-They realize that Frank has been bitten and is a potential threat.
-After some debate, Frank elects to be isolated.
+Frank, who has been bitten, elects to be isolated.
 When he dies and turns, Kenneth shoots him.
+Andre leaves to see Luda, who has hidden her scratch.